Your Right to Know: Ultraprocessed Foods 101

 • How UPFs impact your body and brain

 The global shift to ultra-processed foods has triggered an unprecedented health crisis.
 Diet is now the leading cause of death worldwide, with UPFs as a primary driver.
 UPFs are now definitively linked to our most common and severe diseases: heart disease, diabetes, obesity, and cancer.
 But the damage goes far beyond these familiar concerns.
 UPFs disrupt hormones, leading to infertility and reproductive disorders.
-They devastate sleep quality, compromise immune function, and fuel chronic inflammation throughout the body.
+They have a devastating impact on sleep quality, compromise immune function, and fuel chronic inflammation throughout the body.
 These foods are also linked to autoimmune conditions, digestive disorders, and skin problems that many people don't realize stem from their diet.

 Even more alarming is their impact on the brain.
 UPFs literally alter brain structure and function, shrinking the hippocampus (our memory center) and disrupting neural pathways.
 Studies show that high UPF consumption increases risk of cognitive decline by 28% and accelerates brain aging.
-These effects are particularly concerning for children and adolescents, whose developing brains are especially vulnerable to nutritional insults.
+These effects are particularly concerning for children and adolescents, whose developing brains are especially vulnerable to nutritional stressors.

 The connection between food and wellbeing